22 Mar 11 Point Checklist for Starting an E-commerce Business

 6. Make Sure Your Business Stays Compliant

 Life is going to move at lightning speed once you launch your business.
 Every business has regulatations, educate yourself about ones that affect your business.
-For example medical and healthcare professionals are regulated by HIPAA and require a hosting provider that is HIPAA compliant.
+For example medical and healthcare professionals are regulated by HIPAA and .
 It is short for Health Insurance Portability and Accountability Act and affects every healthcare professional.

 Do not overlook your important deadlines to pay annual fees for permits, taxes, and your annual report.
 Keep a calendar handy so that you can stay on top and meet deadlines.